gokulkrishnan2005/19CS301-Module2/README.md

 ### RESULT
-Thus the python program to compute the power using builtin function has been implemented and executed successfully.
+Thus the python program to count the number of digits in a number has been implemented and executed successfully.